KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/owdenoise.rst

 .. contents::

-This is the `MLT owdenoise <https://www.mltframework.org/plugins/FilterAvfilter-owdenoise/>`_ from Melt
+This is the `Avfilter owdenoise <https://www.mltframework.org/plugins/FilterAvfilter-owdenoise/>`_ MLT filter.

 Denoise using wavelets.